Australia Visitor Visas

 Stay Limits and Validity

-• Subclass 600: Stay for 3, 6, or 12 months (single or multiple entry).
+• Subclass 600: Stay for 3, 6, or 12 months.

-• Subclass 601 (ETA): Valid for 12 months, multiple entry, 3 months per visit.
+• Subclass 601 (ETA): Valid for 12 months, 3 months per visit.

-• Subclass 651 (eVisitor): Valid for 12 months, multiple entry, 3 months stay per visit.
+• Subclass 651 (eVisitor): Valid for 12 months, 3 months stay per visit.

-• Financial capacity to support your trip.
+• Financial capacity for the trip.

-• Strong ties to home country (job, business, family, property).
+• Strong ties to home country.

-• Clear purpose of visit without intention to stay longer.
+• Clear purpose without stay-longer intent.

-Important Conditions You Must Know
+Important Conditions

-• You are not allowed to work on Visitor Visas.
+• You are not allowed to work.

-• You must leave Australia before your visa expires.
+• Must leave before visa expires.

-Why Choose an Education and Migration Consultant in Australia?
+Why Choose an Education and Migration Consultant?

 Conclusion